 Principal Thomas Payton, an NAESP State Representative, discussed a number of topics related to principal leadership, teacher evaluation and individual professional development, and the implementation of Common Core

-To update and build on the 2004-05 communications work described below, in 2012 LFA commissioned a scan of the public opinion research on public education over the past two years.
-This scan served as the foundation for development of a message map for use in strategic communications.
+- To update and build on the 2004-05 communications work described below, in 2012 LFA commissioned a scan of the public opinion research on public education over the past two years.
+From this scan, we developed:

 - Learning First Alliance Message Map, a document intended to guide communications with a general audience.
 (As LFA messaging on the value of public education grows and expands, audience-specific maps will be developed.)